-SUMMARY: Starting around mid-2020, S-user IDs required to access certain SAP webpages will come with an expiry date that administrators can easily extend.
+SUMMARY: Starting June 2, 2020, S-user IDs required to access certain SAP webpages will come with an expiry date that administrators can easily extend.
 Super, cloud and user administrators are not affected, neither are Partner Security Managers and Technical Communication Users.

 To use support applications in the SAP ONE Support Launchpad, purchase software in the SAP Store, or book training courses, customers need a user ID, commonly named an “S-user”. for new customers, SAP creates the first such ID.
 Afterwards, however, administration of users is completely passed on to the customer.

 In the past, these S-users were valid for an unlimited period of time; they had to be deleted manually.
 Absorbed in everyday life, we might fail to register that colleagues leave the company but take the S-user with them.
 In principle, this would allow them continued access to internal company information (support tickets, licenses, systems, etc.).

 To assist our customers’ user administrators and minimize such risks, starting June 2, 2020, S-user IDs will have an “expiry date”.
 If the administrator does not intervene – despite early notifications and enough lead time –, an ID will first be deactivated and, in a second step, even deleted.